geodynamics/aspect/doc/sphinx/parameters/Solver_20parameters.md

 **Pattern:** [Bool]

 **Documentation:** Executes different parts of the Stokes solver repeatedly and print timing information.
 This is for internal benchmarking purposes: It is useful if you want to see how the solver performs.
-Otherwise, you don't want to enable this, since it adds additional computational cost to get the timing information.
+Otherwise, you don&rsquo;t want to enable this, since it adds additional computational cost to get the timing information.

 (parameters:Solver_20parameters/Matrix_20Free/Output_20details)=
 ### __Parameter name:__ Output details